Ontario Secondary School Diploma or equivalent, including these required courses:

 Academic progress in the program is based on meeting the requirements of an internal academic policy that outlines course and program grade standards, as well as pre- and co-requisites.
 This policy is distributed to students at the commencement of the program.

-Sheridan has been granted a consent by the Ministry of Training, Colleges and Universities to offer this applied degree for a further five-year term starting July 19, 2013.
+Sheridan has been granted a consent by the Ministry of Advanced Education and Skills Development to offer this applied degree for a further five-year term starting July 19, 2013.
 Sheridan will ensure that all students admitted to the Bachelor of Animation program during the period of consent will have the opportunity to complete the program within a reasonable time frame.
+Credentials earned during the period of consent remain valid, even if Ministry consent to offer the program is withdrawn in the future.
 Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g. acceptable to potential employers, professional licensing bodies, or other educational institutions).